Navya-75/js-assignment-5/README.md

 Enter the second number in the 2nd Number input box.

+Password Generator App
+This is a web-based Password Generator built using HTML, CSS, and JavaScript.

+Features
+Generates a random password based on user-selected options.

+Adjustable password length using a slider (1 to 50 characters).

+Option to include:

+Alphabets (uppercase and lowercase)

+Numbers

+Displays the generated password in a text box.

+How to Use
+Adjust the slider to set the desired password length.

+Check the boxes to include Characters and/or Numbers.

+Click the Password button to generate a password.

+View the password in the text field above the button.

 Click Multiply to multiply the numbers.

 Click Division to divide the first number by the second.